bwahacker/pylint-cache/MONITOR_SETUP.md

 # Background Monitoring Setup

-The monitor script runs in the background to detect file changes and trigger full re-analysis.
+The monitor runs in the background to detect file changes and trigger full re-analysis.
 This helps catch cross-file dependency issues that caching might hide.

 ## Why Use the Monitor?